D-McDougall/npc_maker/docs/controllers.md

 Controller programs are totally specified by their command line invocation.
 Both the program name and its arguments are considered part of the controller's identity.
-The command line invocation for the controller is provided to the environment, which should invoke it in a subprocess or shell.
+The command line invocation for the controller is provided by the genetic algorithm, and the environment should invoke it in a subprocess.

 ## Standard Input Channel ##